 Understanding Hot Tub Chemistry

-So, it is very important as a hot tub owner to monitor the chemical balance of the water in the hot tub and act accordingly if there are any changes in the chemistry.
+So, it is very important as a hot tub owner to monitor the chemical balance of the water in the hot tub and know how to make changes in the chemistry.

 Simply removing leaves, insects and other debris and vacuuming your hot tub is not enough.
 Without using chemicals, your hot tub water will become a breeding ground for bacteria, viruses and other harmful pathogens that can be quite hazardous for health and can cause many hot tub-related illnesses.

 It can also result in equipment failure.
-So, it is imperative to use the right type of hot tub chemicals to prevent all problems.
+So, it is important to use the right type of hot tub chemicals to prevent all problems.

-If you understand everything there is to know about hot tub chemicals, your hot tub maintenance will become a breeze.
+If you understand the basics about hot tub chemicals, your hot tub maintenance will become a breeze.

 The easiest way to determine what chemicals must be added to your hot tub and how much to add to achieve the optimal balance is to test your water.
 You can do this at home by using a liquid test kit or test strips.